AllenDowney/ThinkX/README.md

 `thinkstats2` and `thinkbayes2` are actually the same file, so you can import it by either name.

-[This package is on PyPi](https://pypi.python.org/pypi?name=thinkx&:action=display), so you should be able to install it by running the following on the command line:
+[This package is on PyPI](https://pypi.python.org/pypi?name=thinkx&:action=display), so you should be able to install it by running the following on the command line:

     pip install thinkx

+You can also install `ThinkX` from the [conda-forge](https://conda-forge.github.io/) repository using [conda](https://www.continuum.io/downloads):

+    conda install thinkx -c conda-forge

 And then you can import whichever modules you need like this: